 I myself was able to live a mostly vegan life in my time in Japan, mainly by avoiding processed foods and focusing on the bounty of plant-based whole foods that abound in the countryside.
 But even still, with a little preparation and armed with some knowledge (and maybe a small card expressing the things you can’t eat in Japanese) it won’t be hard to enjoy the many vegan foods Japan has to offer.

-Our vegan Shojin Ryori: "Zen" Care Package is a great way to enjoy artisanal vegan Japanese products delivered straight from Japan to you door!
+Our upcoming "Vegan: Plant-Based Specialties" August Care Package (order by July 31st) and our permanent vegan Shojin Ryori: "Zen" Care Package are great ways to enjoy artisanal vegan Japanese products delivered straight from Japan to you door!